patch-e/Passwird-Deals/README.md

 - StoreKit integration in Appirater and About view
 - Major graphic/design updates, added use of the blue color from passwird.com as an accent color, and custom UINavigationBar titleView
 - Deal detail view styling changes, including new bullet graphic for list items, bolded and re-colored all links
+- Copy URL action now provides visual feedback that the URL was copied to the clipboard
-- Revised push token tracking
+- Revised push notifications
-- Bug fixes
+- Bug fixes and performance enhancements

 v2.2